roheen781/North-by-Northeast-Journeys-main/content/english/service/leisure.md

 Weight: 3
 ---

 Holidays that take you away from the maddening crowds, kick off your shoes, destress and enjoy the serenity while we take care of the rest.
-Be its a Tea Bungalow set amidst a verdant plantation, quaint Eco lodges set amidst a rural scape or camping on the white sands of a torquoise river, we know the best palces to unwind from the hurry burry of life.

-> ###### * Please write in to us to plan your unique holiday
+Be its a Tea Bungalow set amidst a verdant plantation, quaint Eco lodges set amidst a rural scape or camping on the white sands of a torquoise river, we know the best palces to unwind from the hurryburry of life. **Please write in to us to plan your holiday**

 ![What is this](/images/links/teastay.jpg)
 ![What is this](/images/links/ecolodges.jpg)